 Other Native American tribes still hold precious stones, especially Turquoise, sacred.

-Both Aborigines and Maoris have traditions regarding stones and healing or spiritual practise, some of which they share with the rest of the world, while some knowledge is still kept private within their communities.
+Both Aborigines and Maoris have traditions regarding stones and healing or spiritual practice, some of which they share with the rest of the world, while some knowledge is still kept private within their communities.

 It is interesting to note that there are many examples of gemstones meaning similar things to different cultures, even when there has been absolutely no interaction between these cultures, and no opportunity for crossover.

 Jade was considered to be a Kidney healing stone by the ancient Chinese, and also the Aztec and Mayan civilizations, whilst Turquoise has been worn to give strength and health all over the world, and Jasper's have almost always conferred both strength and calm.